Common Types of Litigation in Business

 Other business disputes arise in the corporate context.
 For example, shareholders of a company may sue the officers or directors of that company for breaching their fiduciary duty to the company and its shareholders.
 This means that the officers and/or directors failed to act in the best interest of the company, or acted in such a way that significantly damages the company and its value.
 Where officers or directors violate the confidence placed in them by stakeholders of the company by failing to make decisions with a certain level of reasonable care or loyalty, and the company suffers, there may be a valid lawsuit.

 A commonly used ground for such a claim may be a conflict of interest, where an officer or director makes a decision for the company that conflicts with his or her own personal interest and thus clouds that person’s objectivity.
 Shareholders are not the only ones that may have a dispute with corporate leadership.
 Partners or principals within a firm or company may have disagreements with one another over the direction of the company, and may even sue each other for a breach of fiduciary duty to one another to act in the best interest of the company and not be unduly influenced by conflicts of interest.
 Such disputes may very well be contractual in part if one principal believes another has failed to live up to certain terms of their partnership agreement.

 Miami Business Attorneys

-If you have questions about contract or business law, business litigation and/or protecting your business from contractual or business liability call the Miami Business Attorneys at The Campbell Law Group.
+If you have questions about contracts or business law, business litigation and/or protecting your business from contractual or business liability call the Miami Business Attorneys at The Campbell Law Group.
 Our team will be happy to answer questions and discuss your business issues or concerns.